RJay-Pickering/Mercenaries-Contract-1.0/README.md

-Make a new project to start making Gareth's move-set work and create a generic as F#@$ template platforming map.
+sMake a new project to start making Gareth's move-set work and create a generic as F#@$ template platforming map.
 Do the starts and gets overtime stuff and upload it to Itch as a browser game to have Stanlee play-test and use it for map design and character art.

 Starts:
 	- walking ✅